mauriziospaccialbelli/ZPRep/README.md

 The actuator can be modeled on its own printer according to needs, soon will be available the actuator for the E3DV6-CLASSIC module on 3d-printer MakeXZ, this uses a mini servo to activate the ZPRep probes.

 Here are the results obtained with the first prototype ZPRep printed with the Make XZ:
-The maximum error between the cool bed(22 degrees) and the hot bed(90 degrees) was 0.02mm / 0.03mm.
+The maximum difference found between the cool bed(22 degrees) and the hot bed(90 degrees) was 0.02mm / 0.03mm.
 We are having excellent first layers with Z offset set up on cold bed, while if set up Z offset on hot bed with average bed temperature(45/70 degrees), the error can be distributed to further enhance the first layer.

 The ZPRep probe has a diameter of 8mm to fit easily, has a status LED, can be used on all types of bed, and you can print it and build it at home, but be careful... a Probe Z malfunction it could be dangerous!